FitzHugh-Nagumo equation: bifurcations, slow-fast system and dynamics near infinity: Introduction

-Throughout this paper, we have endeavoured to make a self-contained exposition bringing together all topics related to the proofs.
-We have drawn illustrative figures to make the paper easily readable and all results are illustrated with numerical simulations using the software \emph{Matlab R2015b.} \\
+In this paper, we aim to provide a self-contained exposition, integrating all topics pertinent to the proofs.
+Illustrative figures have been included for clarity, and all results are supported by numerical simulations performed using \emph{Matlab R2015b} and \emph{pplane9}.\\